Definition

 Playing the Nazi card

-Reductio ad Hitlerum is the pecial case of this fallacy.
+Reductio ad Hitlerum is the special case of this fallacy.
 That is an attempt to lower someone else’s position because the same view was held by Adolf Hitler.
 That is can think of this like Guilt by Association but because of strong negative association, we can classify it as Emotional Appeal too.
 One example would be that

 Since Hitler was against smoking, implying that someone who is against smoking is a Nazi